 Nevertheless, just because chickens eat anything you give them without much thought doesn’t mean it’s a good idea.
 Can a little bit o’ sweet treat help your flock grow bigger faster or even make them healthier in some cases?
 Is it even a healthy choice?
 Is feeding them milk chocolate, dark chocolate, or white chocolate okay?

-The short answer to this complex question is no, you should not purposely feed your chickens chocolate.
+The short answer to this complex question is no, you should not purposely put chocolate in your chicken feeder.
 But, there some benefits in small amounts, and some owners do give this sweet treat.